File Coverage

 =item * C<config_file>

-the class can be configured using environment variables starting with C<"Log::Abstraction::">.
+can also be configured via environment variables prefixed with

 export Log::Abstraction::script_name=foo